rixo/zorax/docs/plug.md

 - `init` hooks are called with `(harness)` (which is also the target in this case)

 ### Notes

+- plugins must mutate the target object that is passed to them; the return value of the hook is ignored

 - a plugin with a init stage (i.e. `init` or `decorateInit` hooks) can't be added with `plug`; it can only be added at harness creation